Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Methodology

-is the Huber norm of the residual.
+where $N$ is the total number of cloud-free acquisitions. is the Huber norm of the residual.
 For the shape parameter $\phi$, we use a constant value of 1.35 which offers a good trade-off between the robust $l_1$-norm for large residuals and the statistically efficient $l_2$-norm for small residuals~\citep{Owen06arobust}.

 Per lake, we assume that each critical date occurs only once per winter, which is always true in Oberengadin.
 Lake Sihl does not always fully freeze.
-As it lies outside of the target region and is included mostly to ensure generality of the ice classifier, we do not extract the LIP events for Sihl.
+As it lies outside of the target region and is included mostly to ensure transferability of the ice classifier, we do not extract the LIP events for Sihl.
 Moreover, we decide to exclude lake St.~Moritz since it is too small for the GSD of MODIS (only 4 clean pixels), making the fraction of frozen pixels overly susceptible to noise.
 We thus prefer to study only the two main lakes in Oberengadin, Sils and Silvaplana, in terms of long-term lake ice trends.
 These two lakes fully freeze every year and typically have a single freeze-up and break-up period.
-To further stabilise the LIP estimates we include a weak prior for each phenological date, in the form of a diffuse Gaussian distribution.
+To further stabilise the LIP estimates we include a weak prior probability for each phenological date, in the form of a diffuse Gaussian distribution.

 The prior probability ($P$) is given by: